abi-am/omicss-25/Functional genomics/Genetic variations/vcf_file_manipulation/README.md

 In this set of exercises, you will use **PLINK** to filter and explore genetic variants stored in VCF format.
 The data comes from two VCF files — one with SNPs (`filtered_snps.vcf`) and another with indels (`filtered_indels.vcf`), each containing two samples.

+## 📂 VCF Files Used in These Exercises

+The VCF files used in these exercises are located on the server at:
+ > /path

+- `filtered_snps.vcf` — contains only SNP (single nucleotide polymorphism) variants
+- `filtered_indels.vcf` — contains only indel (insertion and deletion) variants

+Both VCF files include genotype data for two samples and are used throughout the exercises for format conversion, filtering, and merging.

 ## 🧬 What is PLINK?

 [PLINK](https://www.cog-genomics.org/plink/) is a widely used open-source toolset for genome-wide association studies (GWAS) and population-based genetic analyses.